 /cf-commit

-The /cf-commit skill creates well-formed conventional commits by analyzing your staged changes and generating appropriate commit messages.
+The /cf-commit skill creates well-formed conventional commits by analyzing your changes, staging only conversation-related files, scanning for secrets, and generating appropriate commit messages.

 Usage